lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 2.2.
 Contract version upgrade

-For correct migration to the new version of the Staking Router contract, the existing `initialize` external method should be updated, and the new `finalizeUpgrade_v2` external method should be implemented.
+For correct migration to the new version of the `StakingRouter` contract, the existing `initialize` external method should be updated, and the new `finalizeUpgrade_v2` external method should be implemented.
 The existing `ZeroAddress` error type should be transformed to the new `ZeroAddressLido` error type.
 Also, the new `ZeroAddressAdmin` error type should be added.

 ```solidity
 error ZeroAddressLido();